sammyd/IntroToOSX/00_geting_started/getting_started.md

 - Continue
 - Nothing more advanced

-### Instruments

-- Important part of preparing an app for production
-- Demonstrate how to start it
-- List some of the more useful instruments
-- Demonstrate example (e.g. time profiler)
-- Don't go into any detail

-### Testing

-- Another important part of the software engineering process
-- Once again baked into Xcode
-- Demonstrate where tests live & how to run them

 ### Documentation

 - Built in tooltip for code view
 - Documentation browser
 - How to download docs

-### Playgrounds

-- Recent addition
-- Standalone, or within a project
-- Show one in

-### Distribution

-- Mention that it's build into Xcode
-- Give tips about how to begin

 ## Where to go from here?
 - Next tutorial will be "Anatomy of an app"